© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pant Sychbant Medieval House is a scheduled monument protected by Cadw under reference GM532.
 View the official record →

-Pant Sychbant Medieval House is a rectangular hut situated in Wales, designated as a Scheduled Ancient Monument under Cadw reference GM532.
+Pant Sychbant Medieval House is a rectangular medieval domestic structure located in Wales and designated as a Scheduled Ancient Monument under the reference GM532.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM532.

 Pant Sychbant Medieval House dates from the medieval period, and is classified as a rectangular hut.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pant Sychbant Medieval House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM532.